 On the top of your pot, there are two pressure valves: the Pressure Indicator Valve and the Pressure Release Valve.

 The Pressure Indicator Valve is a small, usually silver, cylinder that you can use to see whether your pot is still at pressure.
-From above, you'll see a little circle.
+When you're looking at the lid from above, you'll see a little circle.

 If the cylinder is up high, your pot is at pressure.
 When it drops down, the pressure is low enough that you can open the lid.